lingweizhu/lingweizhu.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage.
-My name is Lingwei Zhu (朱　令緯), a PhD candidate at Robot Learning Lab, Nara Institute of Science and Technology (NAIST) under the supervision of [Takamitsu Matsubara](https://scholar.google.com/citations?user=RFDSj_0AAAAJ&hl=en).
+Welcome to my homepage!
+My name is Lingwei Zhu (朱　令緯), a last-year PhD student at Robot Learning Lab, Nara Institute of Science and Technology (NAIST) under the supervision of [Takamitsu Matsubara](https://scholar.google.com/citations?user=RFDSj_0AAAAJ&hl=en).

-My research interests lie in developing scalable and safe reinforcement learning algorithms for real-world applications, especially robotics.
+My research interest lies in developing scalable and safe reinforcement learning algorithms for realizing autonomous control of large-scale systems, e.g. industrial processes and robotics.

+I am actively looking for postdoc position that can accommodate my skills.

+Currently I am receiving Japan Society for the Promotion of Science scholarship [(JSPS) DC](https://www.jsps.go.jp/english/e-pd/index.html) that has independent research grants.
+Prior to that, I received Japanese Goverment Scholarship for 2020~2021.

-You can contact me via *lingweizhu95@gmail.com*.
+Please feel free to contact me via *lingwei.andrew.zhu@gmail.com*.

 Education
 ======